Ahuva Ozeri: Career

 Ozeri started her career as a singer in Israel in the 1960s.
 Additionally, she was a songwriter and composer.
 She played the Bulbul tarang, an Indian musical instrument she learned from the drummer of Ravi Shankar.
 She released her first album, Where is the Soldier?, in 1975.
 The songs were about the Yom Kippur War.
 She went on to release 19 more albums in the next four decades.
-Despite losing her vocal chords to cancer, she continued to release new music, including six new albums.
+Despite losing her vocal chords to cancer, which greatly affected her voice, she continued to release new music, including six new albums.
 She released the 2004 hit song Sticker Song with Hadag Nahash.
 Five years later, in 2013, she released her last album, Maalei Demama (Out of Silence) in 2013, in which she wrote and composed songs interpreted by such artists as Berry Sakharof, Ehud Banai, and Chava Alberstein.

 Ozeri was the recipient of an award from ACUM in 2008 in recognition of her unique contribution to Israeli music.
 She was "a founding mother of Mizrahi music" according to Arutz Sheva and "a pioneer of Israeli music" according to The Times of Israel.
 Uri Barbash, an Israeli filmmaker, did a documentary about her.